Dai people: Yuan and Ming period

 During the Yuan dynasty, the Dai became subordinate to Yunnan (itself recently conquered by the Mongols).
 Hereditary leaders were appointed by the authorities among the minorities of the region.
 This system continued under the Ming dynasty and the feudal systems during this period allowed manorial lords to establish political power along with its own army, prisons, and courts.
 However, some Dai communities had their own aspects of class, political structures, and land ownership that differed considerably from other groups.
 Also during the Ming dynasty, eight Dai tusi (chieftains) controlled the region with each having their own economic and political power.
-Although Buddhism has had a presence in Yunnan since at least the 7th century, the Dai converted to Theravada Buddhism during the 15th and 16th centuries.
+Although Buddhism has had a presence in Yunnan since at least the seventh century, the Dai converted to Theravada Buddhism during the fifteenth and sixteenth centuries.

 Qing and modern China

 The Qing dynasty kept the Yuan and Ming system intact but with some differences.
 The Qing had more economic power in the region and routinely sent officials to the area for direct supervision and control.
 This well-established system was only fully replaced by the Chinese government in 1953.
 1953 also marked the end of the ancient ruling family that was in place since the Jinghong Kingdom.
-The last king, Chao Hmoam Gham Le (Dao Shixun in Chinese), then became the deputy head of Xishuangbanna prefecture.
+The last king, Chao Hmoam Gham Le (Dao Shixun in Chinese) became the deputy head of Xishuangbanna prefecture.